Features

 Can I save a filtered view of my board?

-Yes - for keeping a set of filters always active on your board, just use the Remember this filter option, listed in the filter menu: Saving a board filter
+Want to keep a set of filters active on your board?
+You can!
+Just use the Remember this filter option in the filter menu.

 Is there a due date reminder functionality?